mrwersa/saba-pharma-bot/README.md

 ## How It Works

 1. **Enter a UK Postcode**: Send any valid UK postcode to the bot
-2. **Wait for Results**: The bot searches pharmdata.co.uk for Boots pharmacies
+2. **Wait for Results**: The bot searches pharmdata.co.uk for nearby pharmacies
-3. **View Pharmacy Services**: Receive information about the Boots pharmacy
+3. **View Pharmacy Services**: Receive information about multiple pharmacies with their services and metrics
 4. **Direct Lookup**: Alternatively, enter an ODS code (like FJ144) to look up a specific pharmacy

 ### Sample Output